Arakan Nature Lodge, a comprehensive review

 Even with the odds stacked against them, Ueli and his team have succeeded at creating a responsible paradise in a remote part of Myanmar that has long been off-limits to international tourists.
 As mentioned at the start of this review, the purpose of this venture is more for the love of people, nature, health and sustainability than it will ever be for profit.
 From the dry composting toilets to the hand-built traditional Rakhine houses to the miles of rustic white sand beach, this is, in our opinion at least, one of the most exciting projects to have graced Myanmar’s travel and tourism industry within the last two decades.
 Although it’s not going to suit those looking for a polished five-star experience, or anyone looking to keep themselves to themselves, we have every confidence that a stay here will perfectly suit the responsible traveller, the adventurer, and the people who simply want to switch off in the company of other likeminded individuals.

-Melo, a friendly rescue dog who’s life was saved by Ueli, looks forward to welcoming you at Arakan Nature Lodge shortly
+Melo, a friendly rescue dog who’s life was saved by Ueli, looks forward to welcoming you at Arakan Nature Lodge shortly.

 This is a once in a lifetime travel experience.
 We don’t think anymore needs to be said.